MrRazamataz/old-RazBot/README.md

 # RazBot
+## Updated note (14.05.2022): This repo has been renamed to `old-RazBot`.
+New RazBot will be found in the RazBot repo.
+This has been archived.
 ## Note: RazBot is due for a recode.
 Its on my list for when I have more free time.
 Some of the code displayed here is most definiely not my best work.

 A Discord bot written in discord.py